 Arduino

 This is an interesting option because it allows DUELink to be used in 2 very different ways.
 You can use a third-party Arduino board to control a chain of Daisylinked DUELink modules.
-Also, you can program any DUELink module using the Arduino IDE/software.
+Also, you can program any DUELink module using the Arduino IDE/software Standalone.
 We will cover them individually.

 Any board running Arduino software can utilize DUELink modules.
-An example can be Arduino Uno R4 WiFi, which already include a JST connector.
+An example can be Arduino Uno R4 WiFi, which already includes a JST connector.

 The Sparkfun Redboard Qwiic is another option.